kvn8888/NootropicResearch/Nootropics/Supplements/GorillaMind Respawn.md

 Is a gaming formula designed to enhance cognitive performance and gaming skills.
-Can also be used as a nootropic and energy stack for mentally demanding tasks. [[Recommended by Troy]]
+Can also be used as a nootropic and energy stack for mentally demanding tasks.
+#recommended-by-Troy

 **Ingredients:**
 - [[L-Tyrosine]]: 5000 mg